CapPow/bcAudit/README.md

 -.jpg files will be destroyed after the program analyzes them!
 If your workflow requires both files to exist, modifications will be necessary.

+-This has only been tested in a Windows 7 environment, I'd love to know if it functions in other versions of Windows.

 ### Technical details:

 -Written in Python 3.6